-In this section, we explore heterogeneity in the response to federal aid.
-We examine heterogeneity across three different dimensions.
-First, we look at whether state and local governments responded differentially to the aid package.
-Second, we explore heterogeneity across governments with high and low pension funding ratios.
+In this section, we explore heterogeneity in the response to federal aid across three different dimensions.
+First, we look at whether state and local governments responded differentially to the aid package by including an interaction term for local governments.
+Second, we explore heterogeneity across governments with high and low pension funding ratios by including an interaction term for governments with high funding ratios.
 Funding ratios - the ratio of plan assets to liabilities - represent the most common measure of a pension fund's health.
-We measure funding ratios in 2019 and divide governments into those with high funding ratios - above the 2019 median - and those with low funding ratios.
+We measure funding ratios in 2019 and divide governments into those with high and low funding ratios by median split.
 Finally, we examine heterogeneity across pension plans for different classes of employees.
-Rather than aggregating all of the plans for each government-year, we look only at, for example, teacher plans.
-This has the effect of reducing our analysis to one of plan-years rather than government-years.
-So as to better understand the response across these different dimensions, for all of the heterogeneity analyses we use unweighted regressions rather than weighting by pension liabilities as in our main analyses.
+To do so, we no longer aggregate all of the plans for each government-year, but instead shift our analysis to the plan-year level.
+We include separate interaction terms for teacher plans and police/fire plans (to contrast with general employees).